ssuish/python/README.md

-# python
+# Python

-python programs and projects
+Python programs and projects